 At the Vital Starts Workshop, testimonials from current franchisees are brutally honest about the experience of partnering with Vital Care.
 Until you get to the Vital Starts workshop, you may not realize how much support the corporate office of Vital Care really provides to our franchise partners.

 What’s your best advice for someone interested in opening a home infusion business?

-To anyone interested in opening a home infusion business, I say, “Just do it.”
-There is tremendous satisfaction with taking care of patients, and we have a lot of fun helping people and their families receive their care in the most cost-effective, comfortable, and convenient setting – their home, where they can sleep in their own bed, eat their own food, and be on their own schedule.
+To anyone interested in opening an infusion pharmacy, I say, “Just do it.”
+There is tremendous satisfaction with taking care of patients, and we have a lot of fun helping people and their families receive their care in the most cost-effective, comfortable, and convenient setting – their home.
+They can sleep in their own bed, eat their own food, and be on their own schedule.